Joe Biden tells oil refiners to produce more gas and less profit

 The letter says that roughly 3 million barrels a day of refining capacity around the world have gone offline since the pandemic began.
 In the U.S., refining capacity fell by more than 800,000 barrels a day in 2020.

-Story by Josh Boak.
+Story by Josh Boak and Cathy Bussewitz.